awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

    1. Choose **Review policy**\.

-   1. In the **Name** box, type a name to identify this as a policy to allow sending Amazon SNS notifications\.
+   1. In the **Name** box, enter a name to identify this as a policy to allow sending Amazon SNS notifications\.

 1. Choose **Create policy**\.